 Component units are legally separate organizations for which the elected officials of the primary government are financially accountable.
 The primary government is a separately elected governing body that is legally separate and fiscally independent.
 All other functions of the town for which it exercises oversight responsibility are included, except for certain transactions of the fire department.
 The oversight responsibility includes, but is not limited to, financial interdependency between the town and the governmental entity; control by the town over the entity's governing authority or designation of management; the ability of the town to significantly influence operations of the entity; and whether the town is responsible for the accountability for fiscal matters.
 Also evaluated were the scope of public service and any special financing relationships.
-The accompanying financial statements do not contain any component units.
+Although a legally separate entity, standards set forth in Statement Nos.
+14 and 39 of the Governmental Accounting Standards Board require that the financial statements of the Linn Sanitary District be reported as a component unit of the town.
+The required inclusion of these financial statements is due to the town board having the ability to impose its will on the Linn Sanitary District.
+Separate audited financial statements of the Linn Sanitary District are available at the sanitary district office.